-Marlon Harewood is determined to recapture his best goal scoring form with Aston Villa.
+Harewood determined to recapture best form at Villa

 He scored a hat-trick as Villa were beaten 4-0 at West Ham and was also on the mark as the Hammers won 2-1 at Villa Park.

 "When I got here some of the players remembered that hat-trick at Upton Park.